Azure/azure-sdk-for-js/sdk/notificationhubs/notification-hubs/README.md

 If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md) to learn more about how to build and test the code.

-This module's tests are a mixture of live and unit tests, which require you to have an Azure App Configuration instance.
+This module's tests are a mixture of live and unit tests, which require you to have an Azure Notification Hubs instance.
 To execute the tests you'll need to run:

 1. `rush update`
 2. `rush build -t @azure/notification-hubs`
-3. Create a .env file with these contents in the `sdk\appconfiguration\notification-hubs` folder:
+3. Create a .env file with these contents in the `sdk\notificationhubs\notification-hubs` folder:
-   `APPCONFIG_CONNECTION_STRING=connection string for your App Configuration instance`
+   `NH_CONNECTION_STRING=connection string for your Notification Hubs instance`
-4. `cd sdk\appconfiguration\notification-hubs`
+4. `cd sdk\notificationhubs\notification-hubs`
 5. `npm run test`.

 View our [tests](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/notificationhubs/notification-hubs/test)